Vonng/pigsty/docs/v-infra.md

 Grafana backend database type, type: `enum`, tier: G, default value: `"sqlite3"`.

 The alternative is `postgres`.
 When using `postgres`, you must ensure that the target database already exists and is accessible.
-That is, Postgres on the meta node cannot be used before the initialization of the infrastructure for the first time, because Grafana was created before that database.
+That is, Postgres on the meta node cannot be used before the initialization of the infrastructure for the first time because Grafana was created before that database.

 To avoid creating circular dependencies (Grafana depends on Postgres, PostgreSQL depends on the infrastructure including Grafana), you need to modify this parameter and re-execute [`grafana`](#grafana)-related tasks after the first time you complete the installation.
-For details, please see [[Tutorial:Using Postgres as a Grafana backend database](t-grafana-upgrade.md)].
+For details, please see [[Tutorial: Using Postgres as a Grafana database](t-grafana-upgrade.md)].

 ### `grafana_pgurl`

-PostgreSQL database connection string for Grafana, type: `url`, level: G, default value: `"postgres://dbuser_grafana:DBUser.Grafana@meta:5436/grafana"`.
+PostgreSQL connection string for Grafana, type: `url`, level: G, default value: `"postgres://dbuser_grafana:DBUser.Grafana@meta:5436/grafana"`.

 Only valid if the parameter [`grafana_database`](#grafana_database) is `postgres`.